craic/simple_tooltip/README.markdown

 The jQuery JavaScript is found at `public/javascripts/simple_tooltip.js`.
 You should not need to modify this file.

-SimpleTooltip is written by [Rob Jones](http://github.com/craic "Rob Jones") at [Craic Computing](http://craic.com "Craic Computing") in Seattle.
+Simple Tooltip is written by [Rob Jones](http://github.com/craic "Rob Jones") at [Craic Computing](http://craic.com "Craic Computing") in Seattle.
 It is distributed freely under the MIT license.